LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W06-D2A-CssGrid.md

   This is what makes the element a container for a grid!

-  - The `grid-template-column` property determines the width and number of columns.
+  - The `grid-template-columns` property determines the width and number of columns.

 For example, this HTML code: